 Today’s produce packing facilities contain hundreds of controlled atmosphere (CA) storage rooms that are sealed most of the season and cannot be efficiently monitored through inspections.
 Current methods for testing fruit ripeness include quality control testing, which does not accurately capture the ripeness of the room, and chemical treatments, which are not natural.
 Furthermore, using dates and times to track fruit storage is inaccurate since the speed at which a fruit ripens is closely linked to the ripeness of the fruits surrounding it.

-Strella Biotech has developed a gas chromatography biosensor that can predict the maturity of virtually any fresh fruit.
+Strella Biotech has developed a biosensor that can predict the maturity of virtually any fresh fruit.
 The sensors utilize the same mechanism that fruits use to sense and signal ripeness, combined with an electronic output.
-They can be installed in controlled atmosphere storage rooms to monitor apples as they ripen, supporting packers and distributors in identifying the location of their ripest and readiest apples.
+They can be installed in controlled atmosphere storage rooms to monitor apples as they ripen, supporting packers in identifying the location of their ripest and readiest apples.
 This improved sensing not only minimizes spoilage and quality downgrade costs, but also helps reduces food waste.

 Strella is currently focused on the ~4 billion-dollar U.S. apple market, which loses hundreds of millions of dollars annually due to spoilage in the distribution phase.
 Since Strella’s sensors can be used to sense ripeness of a variety of fruits, it hopes to soon expand to other markets including pears and bananas.